The Plaster of Thought-Walls (Translated)

 I know, only our results are rewarded, not our efforts.

 Yes, we lost.
-Yet we conquered poor performance, mental lethargy.
-Isn’t that something?
+Yet we defeated poor performance, mental inertia.
+Is that not something?

-They played exceptionally well.
-There was not the slightest flaw in effort.
-Bangladesh’s age-old stereotypical image has completely transformed.
-I am happy,
+They played brilliantly.
+There was not the slightest fault in their effort.
+Bangladesh’s stereotypical image of all these years has completely changed.
+I’m happy,

 Never!